Wondahs/simple_shell/README.md

-This is a test file
+SIMPLE SHELL
+This a custom UNIX command interpreter done as a project in ALX.